POMDPPlanners.environments.light_dark_pomdp package

 Parameters:

-• action (Any) – Action executed from the state
+• action (Any) – Action executed from state.

 Return type: